lukehoggett/bulb/README.md

 For demonstrating the `crash-reporter` you've to start the little `express` server from the `server` subfolder by invoking `node server.js` before crashing the app using the button...
 =======
-# bulb
-Control panel in electron for Playbulb